Misszhouia

-Misszhouia is a genus of small to average sized (up to 6 cm long) marine arthropods within the Naraoiidae family, that lived during the early Cambrian period.
-The only species presently known is Misszhouia longicaudata (the genus is monotypic) and the holotype was discovered in 1984.
+Misszhouia is a genus of small to average sized (up to 6 cm long) marine trilobite-like arthropods within the Naraoiidae family, that lived during the early Cambrian period.
+The species are M. longicaudata, from the Maotianshan Shales, described in 1985, and M. canadensis, from the Burgess Shale and described in 2018, although later species may belongs to genus Naraoia instead.

 Etymology

 Misszhouia was named after "Miss Zhou" (Zhou Guiqin), to honour her for her skilled preparation of Chengjiang fossils.

 Description

 Misszhouia longicaudata is almost flat (dorso-ventrally).
 The upper (or dorsal) side of the body consists of a non-calcified headshield (cephalon) and tailshield (pygidium) without body segments between.
 The body is narrowed at the articulation between cephalon and pygidium.
 The long many-segmented antennae are directed forward.
 There are no eyes.
 The gut has a relatively small diameter, and there are four pairs of relatively small digestive sacs (or caeca) in the cephalon only, and no branches towards the edge of the cephalon (unlike Naraoia).
 There are 25 limb pairs with two branches on a common base, like Naraoia and trilobites.
 The outer branch (or exopod) has many parallel long fine flattened side branches (setae) that probably functioned as gills with a large surface area.
 This exopod is attached along the whole length of the base segment (coxa) and at least the proximal part of the first segment of the inner branch (endopod).
 The shaft of the exopod tapers gently towards its tip.
 The endopod is composed of seven podomeres including a terminal claw.